-John Rizio-Hamilton is one of America’s top shareholder litigators.
-He works on the most complex and high-stakes securities class action cases, and has recovered billions of dollars on behalf of institutional investor clients.
+John Rizio-Hamilton is co-head of BLB&G’s Securities Litigation Department.
+One of America’s top shareholder litigators, John works on the most complex and high-stakes securities class action cases and has recovered billions of dollars on behalf of institutional investor clients.
 Highlights of John’s trial experience include the following:

 - Key part of the trial team that prosecuted In re Bank of America Securities Litigation, which settled for $2.425 billion, “the largest securities class action recovery related to the subprime meltdown,” per Law360, the largest security ever resolving violations of Sections 14(a) and 10(b) of the Securities Exchange Act, and one of the top securities litigation recoveries in history.